mongodb/mongo/src/mongo/db/repl/README.md

 When a node begins initial sync, it goes into the `STARTUP2` state. `STARTUP` is reserved for the time before the node has loaded its local configuration of the replica set.

-At a high level, there are two phases to initial sync: the data clone phase and the oplog application phase.
+At a high level, there are two phases to initial sync: the [**data clone phase**](#data-clone-phase) and the [**oplog application phase**](#oplog-application-phase).
 During the data clone phase, the node will copy all of another node's data.
 After that phase is completed, it will start the oplog application phase where it will apply all the oplog entries that were written since it started copying data.
 Finally, it will reconstruct any transactions in the prepared state.

 Before the data clone phase begins, the node will do the following: